 In 2018, LEVEL, our youth granting program will build on these learnings and address the racial inequity experienced by Indigenous, immigrant, and refugee youth by investing in their leadership capacity and supporting their future work on issues that affect them.

 The LEVEL initiative consists of three strategies.

-LEVEL – Youth Public Policy Program: to support young Indigenous and immigrant and refugee leaders to develop and pursue policy solutions to address the issues that affect them and their communities.
+LEVEL – Youth Policy Program: to support young Indigenous and immigrant and refugee leaders to develop and pursue policy solutions to address the issues that affect them and their communities.
 More information will be available by the end of 2018.

 LEVEL – Youth Organizing: to support and work alongside young leaders to engage in grassroots social change through activities including community organizing and political advocacy.
 For the remainder of 2018, we will continue to advance the #LostVotesYVR campaign, advocating for the extension of municipal voting rights for permanent residents in the City of Vancouver.

 LEVEL – Youth Granting: to promote youth leadership within the non-profit and charitable sector by creating pathways for staff and governance leadership for Indigenous and racialized immigrant/refugee young adults.

 These are short-term grants that generate ideas and build capacity and common ground for shared action and learning by community stakeholders.
 Grants may support work such as determining organizational readiness or convening stakeholders as a cohort (geographic region, sector-specific i.e. the arts; social services) in development of practice and/or policy changes.
 For example, organizations could explore what decolonizing their board structure or recruitment and retention strategies might look like.
 Activities are typically completed within six months.

 Test Grants (up to $50,000)